-2 To copy permissions from one folder, select a folder in the Navigation pane, and select Security | Copy to Subfolders and Files.

-To copy permissions from multiple folders, open the Tasks tab, select a folder in the Navigation pane, and click Copy Security.
+- 2 To copy permissions from one folder, select a folder in the Navigation pane, and select Security | Copy to Subfolders and Files. - To copy permissions from multiple folders, open the Tasks tab, select a folder in the Navigation pane, and click Copy Security.
 The path appears in the Paths list.
-Click Add to select additional paths, and click OK.

-A warning message displays.
+Click Add to select additional paths, and click OK. - A warning message displays.
 If you proceed with the copy, all explicitly-defined permissions on all child subfolders and files are removed.
-The child subfolders and files inherit permissions from the parent.
+The child subfolders and files inherit permissions from the parent. - 3 Click Yes.
+See Completing a process.